oiraqi/xcommerce-monolithic/README.md

   - The authenticity of both the client and the server shall be ensured
   - User access shall be restricted to own account, orders and history
   - Service high availability shall be ensured, i.e., single points of failure shall be avoided
+- **Integration**
+  - The system shall allow currency conversion of prices depending on user preferences by integrating with an external currency converter web service

 ## Architecture